Greg Kawchuk, BSc, DC, MSc, PhD

 Gregory Kawchuk, PhD, is a doctoral supervisor at the Faculty of Rehabilitation Medicine.

 This seminar is designed to allow students in the doctoral program to learn more about the scope of research in rehabilitation science.
-Students attend a weekly seminar presented by staff and graduate students in the Faculty of Rehabilitation Medicine and other health science faculties.
-Students registered in the PhD program in Rehabilitation Science must enrol in this seminar within the first two years of their doctoral programs and must present at least one seminar.Fall Term 2020
+Students attend seminars presented by staff and/or graduate students in the Faculty of Rehabilitation Medicine and other health science faculties.
+Rehabilitation Science PhD students must enroll in this course twice, once in each of the first two semesters of their program, for a total of 2 credit units in Rehab 603.

 Dr.Kawchuk’s ultimate goal is to develop new strategies and technologies for the prevention, diagnosis, and treatment of spinal disorders and back pain – the most common of all musculoskeletal health problems.
 His work has contributed to making the U of A’s Faculty of Rehabilitation a research leader in musculoskeletal health.